Nicole Hensley: PWHL

 On September 18, 2023, Hensley was selected in the 2nd round, 12th overall by PWHL Minnesota in the 2023 PWHL Draft, the first goaltender selected.
 Playing in a tandem with Maddie Rooney, she delivered two shutouts in the playoffs and the team won the first-ever Walter Cup to conclude the 2023–24 season.

 In 2025, Hensley had the opportunity to play in front of her hometown crowd as part of the PWHL Takeover Tour.
 She noted it was the first women's game at Denver's Ball Arena since 2001.
 She delivered a 24-save shutout with one game to go in the season to put the Frost within one point of the fourth-place charge, giving the Frost the opportunity to make the playoffs.
 She played in three playoff games for the 2024–25 season and the team became back-to-back Walter Cup champions.

+During the 2025–26 season, she appeared in 13 games and posted a 7–4–2 record, with a 2.69 goals against average (GAA) and .908 save percentage.
+She had a 30-save shutout against the Seattle Torrent in an attendance record breaking game at Climate Pledge Arena in November.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Frost and signed a two-year contract with PWHL Las Vegas on June 10, 2026.